danhearn/transforming-collections/documentation/semantic sound/semanticsound.md

 # Semantic Sound Documentation

-This section discusses the methodology behing the semantic sound data sonification schemata, implemented in the pure data patches (link the pure data patches when they're uploaded).
+This section discusses the methodology behing the semantic sound data sonification schemata, implemented in the [pure data patches](https://github.com/danhearn/transforming-collections/tree/pure-data/Pure%20Data).
 There are 2 separate channels: museum and archive.

 ## Museum